postmanlabs/postman-docs/src/pages/docs/security/token-scanner.md

 title: "Token Scanner"
 order: 115
 page_id: "token-scanner"
-search_keyword: "password security, secret scanning, secret, api key security"
+search_keyword: "password security, secret scanning, secret, API key security"
 ---
 Postman scans your public workspaces, collections, environments, and documentation to find accidentally exposed tokens and protects your organization and prevents malicious users from exploiting the tokens.

-> Token Scanner is available only on [Enterprise plan](https://www.postman.com/pricing/) and is enabled by default.
+> Token Scanner is available only on the [Enterprise plan](https://www.postman.com/pricing/) and is enabled by default.

 ## Contents

 * [Use cases](#use-cases)